JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

     alias(libs.plugins.androidLibrary) apply false
     ```

-   This helps to avoid classloader issues when Kotlin Multiplatform Gradle plugin is applied in the shared module
+   This helps to avoid classloader issues when the Kotlin Multiplatform Gradle plugin is applied in the shared module
-   you'll create next.
+   that you'll create next.

 4. Select **File** | **New** | **New Module** from the main menu.
 5. In the list of templates, select **Kotlin Multiplatform Shared Module**.
 Enter the module name `shared` and the package